-All floating point numbers printed to a given precision should be rounded to the nearest value.
-For example, if 2 decimal digits of precision is requested, then 0.0152 would be printed as "0.02" but 0.0149 would be printed as "0.01".
+All floating point numbers printed to a given precision should be rounded to the nearest value, using unbiased (a.k.a. half-to-even) rounding.
+For example, if 2 decimal digits of precision is requested, then the table below shows how certain exact values would be printed: